Gopikrish-30/iit-palakkad-arise/README.md

-# 🎓 IIT Palakkad Research Lab Website
+# 🎓 IIT Palakkad - Pavement Engineering

 A modern, responsive website for IIT Palakkad Research Laboratory with a comprehensive admin panel for content management.